cjs6891/el7_blog/_texts/vim.md

 title: vi/vim
 ---

 The only text editor that is always available is <code>vi</code>.
 An important concept when working with <code>vi/vim</code> is that it uses different modes.
 These modes often cause confusion because in command mode you can just enter a command and you cannot change the contents of a text file.
-To change the contents of a text file, you need to get to input mode.
+To change the contents of a text file, you need to get to input mode.<br>

 <table>
   <tr>